AmbryN/mdesign-react/Readme.md

 ## Features

 ### Working features
-* Fetching, Adding, Editing and Deleting data (CRUD) in collaboration with the Spring backend REST API, for instance:
+* Fetching and displaying, Adding, Editing and Deleting data (CRUD) in collaboration with the Spring backend REST API, for instance:
   * Event types,
   * Addresses,
   * Events with their corresponding attendees' and hosts' lists
+* Filtering and searching for specific items in the results
 * Displaying MDesign's specific query results
 * Authentication using JWT between the fronted app and the backend.
 * Responsive layout for use on mobile and tablet